w3f/polkadot-wiki/docs/learn/learn-nominator.md

   all nominators who nominated Validator A. This includes the active count and all the other nominators whose stake in the current era is baking other validators.

-  Be cautious of validators with a high number of subscribers.
-A validator is considered oversubscribed when more than
-  {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :polkadot }}
-  {{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :kusama }}
-  active nominators are assigned to the validator.
-In this scenario, only the top
-  {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :polkadot }}
-  {{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :kusama }}
-  nominators (sorted by stake) will receive rewards.
-The remaining nominators will not be rewarded.
-  However, they can be slashed if the validator commits a slashable offense.

   Every nominator can select up to a maximum of {{ polkadot: 16 :polkadot }}
   {{ kusama: 24 :kusama }} validators, which contributes towards maximizing the probability of having the nominator’s stake applied to the validators active set.
 Nominating too few validators